nuwan-d/md_impact_tests/README.md

  <img src="projectile_v_x.png" width="350">

 If you are using [Compute Canada](https://www.computecanada.ca/home/), the "sub.sh" script can be used to submit the job.
-The simulation will need ~XXX core-hours.
+The simulation will need ~11,000 core-hours.

 If you would like to learn more about the model, please read [our paper](https://www.sciencedirect.com/science/article/abs/pii/S0927025621002299).